by Karin Ash

 5. What advice do you have concerning letters of recommendation?

-- Although you might want to use a professor as a reference, it is important that they know you well and are familiar with the quality of your work.
+- Although you might want to use a particular professor as a reference, it is important that they know you well and are familiar with the quality of your work.

 - Pay attention to the specific question the school is asking.
-They can differ in asking about your career accomplishments, research, or personal motivation for selecting a particular field or program.
-While the main body of your SOP might be used for multiple essays, you will want to write several paragraphs describing how the program and school you’re applying to align with your interests, academic and career goals, and personal preferences.
+These questions can differ in asking about your career accomplishments, research, or personal motivation for selecting a particular field or program.
+While the main body of your SOP might be used for multiple essays, you will want to write several paragraphs describing how the program and the school you’re applying to align with your interests, academic and career goals, and personal preferences.

 - If you aren’t sufficiently familiar with the program, your SOP will come across as generic.
 Also, don’t be afraid to mention poor academics – as long as you can provide an explanation for the lapse and how you ultimately succeeded.